wp-plugins/csv-2-post/readme.txt

 CSV Import plugin developed by <a href="http://www.webtechglobal.co.uk/about" title="Visit WebTechGlobal Home">Ryan Bayne</a>.

-<h3>SPECIAL OFFER</h3>
-If you find a bug that no one else has reported on the WebTechGlobal Forum already and I can witness it or make it happen then you will get CSV 2 POST Plus for half price.

-<h3>ABOUT</h3>
 CSV 2 POST quick install on WordPress is the free edition of this csv import tool.
 It is a great tool even as a trial plugin and can import thousands of affiliate products from your affiliate feeds in a matter of minutes.
 The interface is unique and you DO NOT have to edit your csv file to make it work with my scripts.
 The interface helps you connect csv columns to post parts, it does not